chaseboykin/Formula_1_Project/README.md

 A SQL and Tableau project based on Ergast's [Formula 1 Dataset](https://ergast.com/mrd/db/)

+This Formula 1 Dataset captures every team, driver, race, and outcome from the first race ever in 1950 through the end of the 2022 season.
+Many teams and drivers have come and gone in the 72 years since Formula 1 was created.
+There are a lot of teams in this dataset because new investors come into the sport and change the name of the team, which resets the team's points and wins.
+Therefore, I want to look at the all-time leaders in the sport, as well as the leaders in the past 10 years.

+Here is strictly the code of each answer:
 [SQL Code](https://github.com/chaseboykin/SQL-and-Data-Visualization-Project/blob/main/Experience.sql)

+Firstly, I want to look at Formula 1 teams:

 1. Who are the 10 teams currently in Formula 1?